 “One of the best online place for all your legal services.
 I used them for setting up a company, GST registration and filing, IT filing and for legal notices.
 They clear all the queries very patiently and make all the processes quite easy.
 But the best part is they charge very less compared to other online services.”Vishnu Surapaneni

 “Very Professional.
 Co-operative.
 Vakilsearch helped me to take informed decisions throughout the process.
 All done conveniently.
 Follow ups were quick.
 Thank you Vakilsearch… Great team you have. :)”Rohit Agarwal

-A private limited company registration is governed by the Ministry of Corporate Affairs, Companies Act, 2013 and the Companies Incorporation Rules, 2014.
+A private limited company is a limited liability entity incorporated under Companies Act, 2013.
+It has a minimum of two directors (with a maximum of 15).
 A natural person can be a director and as well as shareholder, where a corporate legal entity can only be a shareholder.
 In addition to that, foreign nationals, foreign corporate entities or NRIs are also allowed to be the Directors and/or Shareholders of a Company with Foreign Direct Investment, making it the preferred choice of entity for foreign promoters.

 Some of the unique features of a private limited company like the limited liability protection to shareholders, the ability to raise the equity funds, separate legal entity status and the perpetual existence make it one of the most recommended type of business entity for the millions of small and medium sized businesses that are owned by families or professionally managed.

 Here is what is required of all new private limited companies, at the very least:

 A private limited company must have at least two directors, At most, there can be 15 directors.
 Of the directors in the business, at least one must be a resident of India.

 There is no minimum capital requirement for a company.
 A company should have an authorised capital of at least Rs.
 1 lakh.